 The Death of the International Standards

-The UK's Alistair McAslan won a medal for his work bringing the industry together to draft the first genuinely International standards between 1999 and 2001.
-Amid commercials and NGOs, UN organisations and diplomats, he deliberately brought in elected field people and vocal critics of the industry.
+The U.K.'s Alistair McAslan won an award for his work bringing the industry together to draft the first genuinely International standards between 1999 and 2001.
+Amid commercials and NGOs, U.N. organisations and diplomats, he deliberately brought in elected field people and vocal critics of the industry.
 This helped to make the standards a reflection of what was practical, and so become minimum requirements that everyone should be able to achieve.
-Central to the standards was an agreed definition of what "Clearance" actually meant.
+Central to the International Mine Action Standards (IMAS) was an agreed definition of what "Clearance" actually meant.
 It did not refer to mines, it referred to areas.
 It did not mean removing most mines from an area.
 It meant clearance of ALL explosive hazards to an agreed depth over that area.

 For the next ten years, the IMAS were steadily improved by a Review Board on which I was elected to serve.
 Impractical requirements were removed and other requirements refined in a way that led to almost all field operatives accepting the IMAS as a baseline.
 This was good for them because every organisation had to achieve a known end result.
 It was also good for the donors who could, at last, have some idea what they were paying for.
 And it was good for UNMAS because they had organised it - but could not be blamed for its failings.

-On October 20th 2011, the last of the original elected field representatives was effecively removed from the IMAS Review Board by a newly appointed UN Steering Committee.
+On October 20th 2011, the last of the original elected field representatives was effectively removed from the IMAS Review Board by a newly appointed UN Steering Committee.
 I am that person.
-I was formally chastised for referring to the GICHD as the GIHAD on a Humanitarian Demining internet forum that I had established in 2003.
+I was formally chastised for referring to the GICHD as the GiHAD on a Humanitarian Demining internet forum that I had established in 2003.
 This "crime" had been committed regularly over eight years, during which I was repeatedly invited to remain an independent member of the IMAS board.
 The "GiHAD" was a convenient excuse and in fact I was "dismissed" for questioning the direction in which UNMAS and the GiHAD are leading Humanitarian Mine Action, with specific reference to Sudan.
-To see the email exchanges with the self-appointed leader of the IMAS Steering Committee, click here.

-The standards I had worked for were intentionally put together as International Mine Action Standards, not UN Mine Action Standards - because the UN had no authority to impose their views, and really had very little idea about field reality.
+The standards I had worked for were intentionally put together as International Standards, not U.N.
+Standards - because the UN had no authority to impose their views, and really had very little idea about field reality.
 It was field-orientated people who brought reality to the 2001 release and who instigated all important revisions, so they are responsible for making the IMAS a success.
-I personally drafted many revisions, finally getting through the change to the Mechanical IMAS that recognises that machines cannot "clear" ground to the required standard earlier this year.
+I personally drafted many revisions, finally getting through the change to the Mechanical IMAS that recognises that machines cannot "clear" ground to the required standard early in 2011.
 This revision was opposed by the GiHAD and by those who make big money out of deploying machines that cannot do the job.

 Just one example of why UNMAS in an inadequate agency to set standards for others is their record in Sudan over recent years.